How To USB-Charge the Black Diamond Heated Chalk Bag

 Step 2: Purchase a 5.5 x 2.1mm to 2.35 x 0.7mm barrel plug adapter

 The USB charging dongle from Step 1 outputs 8.4V onto a standard sized “male” 5.5 x 2.1mm barrel plug.
 The input to the BD battery pack is, from what I could determine, a 2.35 x 0.7mm “female” barrel socket.
 The first number is the inner diameter of the plug and the second is the outer diameter.
 Clearly, an adapter is required.

 If all else fails, and you can’t find this exact adapter plug, you can also try searching Amazon for “DC power adapter kit” and you will find a few options in the $12 – $15 price range that include a 2.35 x 0.7mm output size.
 I found that the 2.1 x 0.5mm adapter size can also interface with the BD battery pack, but it is pretty darn loose and finicky so I wouldn’t recommend it.

 Putting it all together: USB power source -> USB 5V to 8.4V charger dongle -> 2.1mm to 0.7mm barrel adapter -> BD battery pack.

 Step 3: Plug it in!

 With just those two items, you’re ready to charge the chalk bag battery with any USB power source.

 I have been using this method for several years now and have had no issues and am very happy with the upgrade.
 I don’t need the clunky AC adapter, and I can charge the battery off of just about anything, including USB power bank, solar panel, etc.

 And that’s it!

 Converting over to USB charging is incredibly straightforward.
-The only critical thing to be aware of is that the charger dongle you use includes the necessary safe-charging features for Lithium Ion batteries.
+The main thing you need to be careful about is that the charger dongle you use includes the necessary safe-charging features for Lithium Ion batteries.